An upper bound on the generic degree of the generalized Verschiebung for rank two stable bundles: Relationship with Quot schemes

 \bpr The morphism (\ref{e17}) is an isomorphism.
 In particular, $\mcQ^{\mr{triv}}$ is finite and \'{e}tale over $K$, and the following equality holds:

-\epr \begin{proof} First, let us consider the former assertion.
+\epr \begin{proof} Let us prove the first assertion.
 According to Lemma \ref{L2} above, the morphism (\ref{e17}) induces a bijection between the respective sets of $K$-rational points.
 In particular, $\mcQ^{\mr{triv}}$ is finite over $K$.
 Let $u : U \migi \mr{Spec}(K)$ be a $K$-scheme defined as a connected component of $\mcQ^\mr{triv}$.
 Then, the reduced scheme $U_\mr{red}$ associated to $U$ is $\mr{Spec}(K)$.
 The $K$-scheme $U$ classifies an injection

 on $X_K \times_K U$.
 By Lemma \ref{L2} again, the morphism